SuperDARN/rst/docs/user_guide/mac_install.md

    	(Note: for users without IDL, modifying the `IDL_IPATH` environment variable is not required).

+3. When compiling RST later, `png.c`, located in `/RSTINSTALLLOCATION/codebase/base/src.lib/graphic/fbuffer.1.19/src/png.c`, doesn't seem to find the `png.h` header file correctly, even though it is located in the XPATH defined in the previous step.
+As a patch fix while we work out what to do more cleanly, you need to change a line to point directly to `png.h`

+	- Go to `png.c` and change line 32 `#png.h>` to `#include </opt/X11/include/png.h>` or `#include </usr/X11/include/png.h>`, for ARM and x86-based Macs, respectively.
+If your compilation still errors on `png.c`, make sure this is pointed to `png.h` correctly on your machine.

-2. Load the RST environment variables.
+5. Load the RST environment variables.
 Open and edit your `~/.bashrc` (or `~/.zshrc` if you're on an ARM file, or have switched from bash to zsh) to include:

         # bash profile for rst
         export RSTPATH="INSTALL LOCATION"/rst